greeeen-dev/unifier-genalpha/README.md

 Well, here we are now.
 Brainrot for Unifier is real, thanks to the informal and somewhat chaotic nature of the Unifier comunity.

+(Disclaimer: I actually needed a whole brainrot dictionary to make this possible.
+I'm too old to keep up with the trends lmao)